Kwame Nkrumah, the father and architect of Ghana’s

 The mouth that said, “Here comes the Saviour, Hosanna!

 Hosanna!
-Was the same mouth that said crucify him.”
+It was the same mouth that said, “Crucify him.”
 Ghanaians and the

-opposition accused Nkrumah as a dictator, forming a one-party state.
+opposition accused Nkrumah of being a dictator, forming a one-party state.

 On February 24, 1966, with the aid of the CIA, Nkrumah was